chsasank/chsasank.github.io/_posts/classic_papers/2020-10-22-darthmouth-artifical-intelligence-summer-resarch-proposal.md

 reasonable action led to failure.
 In other words the stored program contains rules for the solution of this problem but the rules are slightly wrong.

+<mark>In order to solve this problem the individual will have to do something which is
+unreasonable or unexpected as judged by the heritage of wisdom accumulated by the culture.
+</mark><label for="mn-13" class="margin-toggle">⊕</label><input type="checkbox" id="mn-13" class="margin-toggle"/>
 <span class="marginnote">
 S: Is this paragraph hinting at gradient descent?
 Something radical but not completely random sounds like gradient.
 It also sounds like GAN!
 </span>
-<mark>In order to solve this problem the individual will have to do something which is
-unreasonable or unexpected as judged by the heritage of wisdom accumulated by the culture.</mark> He could get such behavior by trying different things at random but such an approach would usually be too inefficient.
+He could get such behavior by trying different things at random but such an approach would usually be too inefficient.
 There are usually too many possible courses of action of which only a tiny fraction are acceptable.
 The individual needs a hunch, something unexpected but not altogether reasonable.